-Philosophy at the University of Lynchburg is inquiry into the most abstract and important questions we can raise.
+Studying philosophy at the University of Lynchburg means launching inquiries into the most abstract and important questions we can raise.
 What is ultimate reality?
 How can we live a good life?
-Is beauty simply a matter of what you like?
+Is beauty a matter of what you like?
 What makes actions morally right or wrong?
-You’ll explore these questions with other students who are just as passionate about exploring them as you are.
+You’ll explore these questions with other students who are as passionate about them as you are.

 Philosophy majors at Lynchburg learn to analyze, interpret, evaluate, and communicate logically and effectively.
-In addition to courses in ethics and logic, you’ll study different philosophical schools of thought and methods of thinking.
+Besides courses in ethics and logic, you’ll study different philosophical schools and methods.
 You’ll also explore your own beliefs and learn how others think about these same issues.

 When you graduate, your analytical skills will be an asset for any career path you choose.

 - Build logic and persuasive skills that will last a lifetime.